emnify/product-docs/CONTRIBUTING.md

 ### Comparing changes

 After proposing your changes, the next step is to formally create a pull request (PR).
-First, you will be presented a **Comparing changes** page that shows you the file(s) you have changed, your forked repository, and the name of your branch containing the changes.
+First, you will be presented a **Comparing changes** page that shows you the files you have changed, your forked repository, and the name of your branch containing the changes.
 In this example, GitHub automatically created the branch name **patch-1** for us.
 Select **Create pull request** to continue.